Dragod/twitch-streamlink/README.md

 ```

-Then you need to publish your own package for it work, with npm publish.
+Then you need to publish your own package for it work with Npx.

 [https://bugfender.com/blog/how-to-create-an-npm-package/](https://bugfender.com/blog/how-to-create-an-npm-package/)